 As Kimberly puts it: “My husband gets his adrenaline kick.
 But I just plain feel kicked.”

-The chapter offers more examples, as well as tips to avoid being pulled into a “self-medicating” argument.
+The chapter offers more examples, as well as tips to avoid entering a “self-medicating” argument.
+A taste follows.

 - If you are the person with ADHD stuck in this pattern, recognize how destructive “dangling the bait” can be to your relationships.

-As you both become mindful of this ADHD self-medicating with argument phenomenon, you should soon make a discovery: Many of your “arguments” have nothing to do with legitimate issues.
+As you both become mindful of this ADHD self-medicating with argument phenomenon, you should soon make a discovery.
+That is: Many of your “arguments” have nothing to do with legitimate issues.
 They spring solely from one of you subconsciously seeking stimulation—and the other taking the bait.
 Again and again.
 And again.

 When we finally cleared the air over who was responsible for him being lost, we sat down to relax by watching TV.
 He chose a show about terrorist training.
 After all the bad news on this topic, not to mention the last three days’ tension at home, I didn’t consider that relaxing.
 “But it’s really good!” he insisted.